Mileage tracking apps save drivers a week of work per year

 - Sales reps are able to set a schedule in Cardata Mobile, outside of which no mileage is logged.
 So, if you go on your first customer visit at 9 AM, and stop at 5 PM, you can set your schedule to start and stop at those times.
 Trips taken between 5:01 PM and 8:59 AM the following morning will not be logged, even if the tracker is active.

 Your drivers can literally save a week of work per year just by installing and using an app like Cardata Mobile.
-Enterprise clients like Coke and McDonald’s are already using Cardata to power their tax-free vehicle reimbursements.
+Enterprise clients are already using Cardata to power their tax-free vehicle reimbursements.
 If you would like to discuss implementing this IRS-compliant solution, schedule a software demo.
 We are eager to save your team time and money.